Pre-lab Exercise: Surface Anatomy of the Back

 Note that working along the superficial fascial plane involves severing the cutaneous nerves and vessels (i.e. those that innervate/supply the skin).
 The segmentation of the trunk will be evident in the pattern of cutaneous innervation via specific spinal nerves.

 Muscles that attach to the scapula or humerus and thus move the upper limb are hypaxial (not expaxial) muscles.
 Therefore, even though we see them on the back, due to their embryonic origins they are innervated by ventral rami of spinal nerves.

 The trapezius is innervated by a cranial nerve (CN XI, or spinal accessory nerve) because of its embryonic origin as a so-called gill arch muscle.
 Other hypaxial muscles are innervated by ventral rami of spinal nerves, whereas epaxial muscles are innervated by dorsal rami.
 Which of these three muscle types (gill arch, hypaxial, and epaxial) will be influenced by spinal cord injury at a level below C4?

 4. SUPERFICIAL BACK:

-- Near the vertebral column, where muscles attach to the spinous process of the vertebrae, cut (transect) the trapezius and latissimus dorsi along the long axis of the body and reflect them laterally by folding them away from the vertebral colum.
-They will remain attached to the scapula and humerus.
+- Near the vertebral column, where muscles attach to the spinous process of the vertebrae, cut (transect) the two sides of trapezius along the sagittal axis of the body and reflect them laterally by folding them away from the vertebral column.
+For now, leave this muscle attached to the scapula and humerus.

-- Cut the rhomboids near their attachment to the spinous processes, and reflect these muscles laterally together with the attached scapulae.
+- Observe the rhomboids deep to the trapezius, running from the spinous processes to the medial border of the scapulae.
+Cut the rhomboids near their attachment to the spinous processes, and reflect these muscles laterally together with the attached scapulae.

 Note that the medial (vertebral) border of the scapula remains attached to the ribs anteriorly by serratus anterior and to the cervical transverse processes by levator scapulae.